 That $45K alignment machine at a 35% effective tax rate? $15,750 back in tax savings.
 Your net cost drops to $29,250.

-This works for auto repair shops, construction companies, manufacturers, truckers — anyone buying equipment for business use.
+This works for auto repair shops of every type — independent shops, auto body and collision, transmission specialists, tire and alignment, EV and hybrid, diesel and heavy duty, quick lube and oil change, auto detailing, towing, used-car service, fleet maintenance, and mobile mechanic operations — plus construction companies, manufacturers, truckers, and anyone buying equipment for business use.
 Model the numbers with our equipment financing calculator.

 Here's What Most People Get Wrong

-They assume bad credit means no equipment financing.
+They assume a limited credit history means no equipment financing.
 Wrong — it means higher rates.
 And that's a very different problem.

 No financing means you can't get the equipment at all.
 Higher rates means you can get it, you just pay more for the privilege.
 And if that equipment generates revenue — which is the whole point of buying it — the math usually still works.

-The Memphis shop owner pays roughly $13,200/year in interest on that alignment machine.
+The Memphis shop owner pays real interest on that alignment machine.
 The machine generates over $96K/year in revenue.
-Even at 17% APR, his ROI is massive.
+Even at a higher rate, his ROI is massive.

 The real question isn't "can I afford the rate?"
 It's "can I afford NOT to have this equipment?"
 If the answer is that you're losing jobs, turning away customers, or operating with outdated equipment that breaks down — the cost of financing is almost always less than the cost of waiting.